 Fortunately, the Kingdom’s efforts to fight hunger are spreading elsewhere.
 Saudi officials report that both private and public donors in Saudi Arabia have made considerable donations in the Middle East and abroad as part of a global initiative to end hunger.
 The World Food Programme (WFP) praised Saudi support in 2006 specifically due to the Kingdom’s tenfold increase in support of the humanitarian cause from 2005.
 Through WFP operations, Saudi donations have benefitted nations including Lebanon, Cambodia, Palestinian territory, Pakistan and several areas in East and West Africa.

 Despite Saudi success, the Kingdom must remain diligent in maintaining its successes in eradicating hunger in Saudi Arabia.
 While most citizens do not face hunger, some within the borders do still struggle.
 For example, women are particularly vulnerable to hunger in Saudi Arabia because they typically are not employed and rely on their husband’s support.
-By Islamic law, a widowed woman is stateless and not recognized as a Saudi citizen, which means is also barred from welfare and aid.
+By Islamic law, a widowed woman is stateless and not recognized as a Saudi citizen, which means it is also barred from welfare and aid.
 Additionally, the surrounding countries are permeated with hunger.
 Specifically, Yemen, a bordering nation, is one of the poorest and hungriest of the Arab nations.

 Currently, Saudi Arabia is successfully fighting hunger both domestically and internationally.
-While some Saudis are at more risk, like women, as long as officials continue to focus on improving conditions, hunger is likely to remain outside of the nation’s borders.
+While some Saudis are at more risk, as women, as long as officials continue to focus on improving conditions, hunger is likely to remain outside of the nation’s borders.

 – Taylor Elkins